selenaqian/moono/doc/DESIGN.md

    View instances of SetupView and GameView are also initialized by the Controller.
    In the UnoController implementation, it also handles clicks from the user in the view to play or draw a card.
         * Holds an instance of ScoreTracker, which is used to calculate and track player scores
+        * Calls to SoundPlayer to play an audio when there is an event (i.e. Uno is called)
+        *

 Cards (Model):
    * The most basic structure we have in the game are the cards.
 They are instances of the Card class and each contain